fastoch/Linux/Ansible.md

 This `when` keyword allows us to make Ansible check if a condition is true before running a task against a host.

-- Then we have roles.
+- Then we have **roles**.
 Roles are explained in this video: https://www.youtube.com/watch?v=tq9sCeQNVYc
   - A role allows you to categorize tasks and run those tasks only against machines that are part of that role
   - The base role is for any machine, it's the base configuration I want to apply on all my hosts
   - if a machine is made a member of the workstation role, then it will get workstation tasks run on it